 Fire hazard of space heaters

-Gas heaters do pose some fire hazards because they are burning gas and there is literally fire inside the heater.
-However, you can be sure any gas heater on the market has been thoroughly tested for safety.
-Therefore, when used properly according to the provided safety instructions, you should be fine.
-Make sure to maintain the heater so it is in good condition.
+Gas heaters do pose some fire hazards because they are burning gas.
+There is an actual fire inside the heater.
+However, you can be sure every gas heater you buy in the store (or online) has been extensively tested for safety.
+Therefore, when used according to the provided safety instructions, they should be very safe to use.
+To ensure safety in the long term, make sure to keep the heater in good condition.

 Gas heaters safety: gas leak